Angela Dentice to Head State Attorneys Group

 Posted by PKSD Law Firm on Dec 05, 2010 in Firm News

-Italian Community Center member M. Angela Dentice has taken office as the first woman president of the Wisconsin Academy of Trial Lawyers (WATL).
+Italian Community Center member and personal injury attorney M. Angela Dentice has taken office as the first woman president of the Wisconsin Academy of Trial Lawyers (WATL).
 She was installed at the organizations annual installation dinner held this year at the ICC on Friday, Dec.
 1.

 Dentice has been a member of WATL since graduating cum laude from Marquette University Law School in 1985.
 She had held every other officer post in the organization, including serving the last year as president-elect.
 She has also co-chaired WATLs program and legislative committees, and was the Wisconsin chapters delegate to the Association of Trial Lawyers of America.
 She will serve a one-year term as president.

 Dentice described being WATLs first woman president as an honor, and said that she hopes more female attorneys will become trial lawyers.
 I think that juries are very receptive to women trial lawyers, she said.

 WATLs six-part mission statement includes the following: Secure and protect the rights of those injured in their persons or civil rights.
 The state organization which Dentice heads has more than 1,000 members.